How to Use CROSS JOIN in PostgreSQL for Financial Ledger Management

 Use Case: Financial Ledger

-Suppose you have two tables: accounts
+Suppose you have two tables: accounts and transactions.

 The

-table contains information about different financial accounts.The
+accountstable contains information about different financial accounts.The

-table contains information about different financial transactions.
+transactionstable contains information about different financial transactions.

 Example Schema